TritonVM/triton-vm/specification/src/registers.md

 ## Stack

-The stack is represented by 16 registers called *stack registers* (`st0` – `st15`) plus the OpStack Underflow Memory.
+The stack is represented by 16 registers called *stack registers* (`st0` – `st15`) plus the op stack underflow memory.
-The top 16 elements of the OpStack are directly accessible, the remainder of the OpStack, i.e, the part held in OpStack Underflow Memory, is not.
+The top 16 elements of the op stack are directly accessible, the remainder of the op stack, i.e, the part held in op stack underflow memory, is not.
-In order to access elements of the OpStack held in OpStack Underflow Memory, the stack has to shrink by discarding elements from the top – potentially after writing them to RAM – thus moving lower elements into the stack registers.
+In order to access elements of the op stack held in op stack underflow memory, the stack has to shrink by discarding elements from the top – potentially after writing them to RAM – thus moving lower elements into the stack registers.

 The stack grows upwards, in line with the metaphor that justifies the name "stack".